 Carryon Bag Fees

 The major domestic airlines still do not charge for passengers to bring carry-luggage, but some of the ultra-low cost carriers are going this route.
-Frontier recently announced it would begin charging for carry-ons in the overhead bin for passengers who do not book on frontier.com (the space underneath your seat is still free).
+Passengers who fly Frontier recently found that the airline would begin charging for carry-ons in the overhead bin for passengers who do not book on frontier.com (the space underneath your seat is still free).
 Fees can run as high as $100.

 Spirit Airlines has been charging for carryons larger than a purse or briefcase for quite some time.
 Fees are variable, depending on when you pay for the item and where you are flying.
 Check Spirit’s website for precise baggage rates and dimension rules.